 History of Salvation II

 Students at Chaminade complete a four-year program in science.
-Students begin their freshman year with a rigorous honors-level biology course, followed by chemistry, physics, and Earth and space sciences.
+Students begin their freshman year with a rigorous honors-level biology course, followed by chemistry, physics, and a natural science offering.
 During the sophomore, junior, and senior years, students may apply for Advanced Placement (AP)-aligned courses in biology, chemistry, and physics.
 Students not enrolled in the AP-aligned physics course during senior year may choose from several honors or AP-aligned Earth and space science courses.

 The goal of the science program is twofold: to present students with the opportunity to discover the orderliness and wonder of the natural world and to understand the laws governing this order.
 The science program provides enhanced opportunities to students naturally gifted in mathematics and science while providing all students a thorough background in the natural sciences.